jonpaul108/sei-laser-coaching-basic-module/01-Basic-Prompts/05-Iterations.md

 ### !question

-     Given 0 or a positive number, push the message 'I code everyday' into a new array as many times as the number.
+    Given a number `num` that is greater than or equal to 0, push the message 'I code everyday' into a new array as many times as the number.
     Return the new array.

 ```js